Gertrude Harding: Later years

 Harding moved back to Canada in 1920 to live in a cottage on a field of the William and May Harding farm in Hammond River, New Brunswick.
 After a year, she landed a job as Welfare Supervisor in Plainfield, New Jersey, which she kept for 13 years.

 In her middle years, Harding volunteered with many organizations, fighting for peace, women’s rights, animal rights and the poor.
 After typing out her memoirs, she pasted them into a scrapbook, added photos and her own sketches and gave it to her niece, Peggy Harding (Kelbaugh), 'to do with as she pleased'.
 Gert kept in touch with family in New Brunswick and returned there, sick with cancer, to live with niece Audrey Starr in 1976.

-Hardin died a year later, aged 88.
+Harding died a year later, aged 88.
 She never married and had no children.

 In 1996 Peggy's great-niece, Gretchen Kelbaugh (Wilson) published With All Her Might; the Life of Gertrude Harding, Militant Suffragette, which includes the contents of Gert's scrapbook.